applied-science/js-interop/README.md

 ## Features

-1. Operations that mirror behaviour of core Clojure functions
+1. Operations that mirror behaviour of core Clojure functions like `get`, `assoc!`, etc.
+    - Reading functions support lookup semantics (fallback to default values when keys are not present)
-2. Wrapped versions of JavaScript functions that are suitable for threading
+    - Mutation functions are nil-friendly and return the original object, suitable for threading
+2. Keys are parsed at compile-time, and support both static and compiler-renamable forms
-3. Keys are static and not subject to Closure Compiler renaming
+    - Literal keywords are converted to strings, not subject to Closure Compiler renaming
+    - Dot-based host-interop syntax (eg `.-someKey`) is supported for keys that may be renamed by the compiler
+    - Other keys are passed through for evaluation at runtime, at which point keywords are coerced to strings and other values are left untouched

 ## Installation